adricontre/Hallo-world2/README.md

-# Hallo-world2
-Hello World exercice
+Hello world, I'm new in git and github